nick13jaremek/sql-hotel/README.md

 As its own name indicates, the SQL-Hotel operates on an SQL database, more precisely based on PostgreSQL.
-Due to the changing nature of data, the `reservations` and `rooms` tables will need to update their columns via removal, addition, constraints, etc...
+Due to the changing nature of data, the `reservations` and `rooms` tables will need to update their columns via operations such as removal, addition, constraints, etc...

 In order to modify the SQL tables' schema, migrations can be created, programmed and run.